SOUTHERN ITALY ADVENTURE – AMALFI COAST,BASILICATA & CALABRIA

 - Visit the CASTLE in VENOSA where you’ll find the ARCHAEOLOGICAL MUSEUM

-- Beautiful frescoes can be seen on the walls of MATERA’S ROCK CHURCHES
+- Beautiful frescoes can be seen on the walls of MATERA’S ROCK CHURCHES and more experiences to enjoy

 - Visit popular UNESCO World Heritage Sites